seeekr/crudl/README.md

     headers,        // The http headers (e.g. the auth token) }
 ```
->Calling a connector like this `crudl.connectors.user(31).read(request)` will cause the request object to have the `params = [31]`.

 ### Data
 List views require data to be in an array form `[ item1, item2, ... ]`.
 Where `item` is an object.
-To pagination information may be included as a parameters of the array:
+Pagination information may be included as a parameters of the array:
 ```js
 result = [ item1, item2, ... ],
 result.pagination = {